-Branding agency striving for B Corp certification?
+Branding agency striving to become Certified B Corporation?
 Yes, this might seem unusual.
 However, Admind wants and tries to become a force for good.
 To have an impact on the world around us.
-We will therefore do our best to join a community of B Corp brands.
+We will therefore do our best to join a community of Certified B Corporations.
 The path to this is exciting and challenging.
 Find out from the article, why we made such a decision and what our process looked like so far.

-Certified B Corporations are a new kind of business that balance profit and purpose.
-They meet the highest standards of verified social and environmental performance, transparency, and accountability to build a more inclusive and sustainable economy.
+Certified B Corporation is a new kind of business that balances profit and purpose.
+Such businesses meet the highest standards of verified social and environmental performance, transparency, and accountability to build a more inclusive and sustainable economy.
 The B Corp community works toward reduced inequality, lower levels of poverty, a healthier environment, stronger communities, and the creation of more high-quality jobs with dignity and purpose.
-By harnessing the power of business, B Corp brands use profits and growth to a greater end: positive impact for their employees, communities, and the environment.
+By harnessing the power of business, Certified B Corporation use profits and growth to a greater end: a positive impact for their employees, communities, and the environment.
 Admind wants to become such a company and to join others that think alike.

 What’s important, B Corp Certification is the only one that measures a company’s entire social and environmental performance.
 The B Impact Assessment evaluates how your company’s operations and business model impact your workers, community, environment, and customers.
 It’s the most powerful way to build credibility, trust, and value for a business.